Risk Factors

 The Group has been strengthening its competitiveness by developing and accumulating proprietary technologies and know-how that will differentiate itself from competitors.

 Although such technology and know-how are under strict control by the Group, there is a possibility that some of the proprietary technologies, products, and know-how of the Group may be unexpectedly leaked to others.
 Furthermore, intellectual property may not be completely protected in particular geographical areas.
 In some areas, there is a possibility that the Group may be unable to effectively prevent a third party from manufacturing similar products that are covered by the Group’s intellectual property rights.
 Furthermore, the Group may become involved in intellectual property rights disputes, which might result in outcomes that run counter to the interests of the Group.
+If that were to happen, it could have an adverse impact on the business results and financial condition of the Group.

 9) Spread of Infectious Diseases